YanaOrf/Diamonds_analysis/README.md

 # Analysis of the diamond dataset

 ## Introduction
-The goal of this analysis was to understand what  determines the price of a diamond and to build a model to predict a possible price based on the diamond's features.
+The goal of this analysis was to understand what  determines the price of a diamond.

 ## Data set overview
 Dataset contains prices and other attributes of roughly 54,000 diamonds.
 Variables in the dataset are: